Skip to main content

 CBITs provides a unique scientific home for interdisciplinary scholars working in psychology, HCI, computer science, biostatistics, implementation science, and health disparities.
 The mission of the center is to design, evaluate, and sustainably implement digital mental health solutions in the context of real world care settings.
 A core value of the center is that digital mental health technologies should be designed and implemented in a manner that extends these services to those people and communities who are currently underserved by our existing mental healthcare system.

 Fellows work in a variety of complementary lines of research focused on digital mental health.
 This work will include collaborations with specialists in HCI, mental health, implementation science, social influences, and mental health disparities.
 The successful candidate will take a leadership role, overseeing individual research projects in multidisciplinary teams.
-Mentorship is available from experienced researchers who have federal and foundation funding including Drs.
-Mohr and Gergle, and many other exceptional faculty in both HCI, and psychological and behavioral science. (see https://www.preventivemedicine.northwestern.edu/education/postdoctoral/digital-mental-health/mentors.html).
+Core CBITs faculty are available as primary mentors, as are affiliated faculty.

 The primary objective of this fellowship is to prepare the individual for an academically oriented career in fields relevant to technology and mental health.
 The fellow will have access to data for publications.
 The successful candidate will have a strong record of peer-reviewed publications and experience in digital mental health research.